mewmew/mips/README.md

 ## Design

-For familiarity and consistency, the API is intentionally kept as close as possible to the [golang.org/x/arch](https://golang.org/x/arch) packages.
+The API is intentionally kept as close as possible to the [golang.org/x/arch](https://golang.org/x/arch) packages.